How to Pack for a Bike Trip

 2nd shoes: Wear your cycling shoes on the flight, also wear a lightweight technical fabric jacket.
 I also bring a light pair of ballet slipper flats for dining out in the evening.

 A bandana or a buff is a versatile must.
-You can soak it in cool water for freshener, use it as a sweat wipe, or wear it outlaw-style on dusty roads, or on a chilly morning.
+You can soak it in cool water for freshening, use it as a sweat wipe, or wear it outlaw-style on dusty roads, or on a chilly morning.

 Bike shorts or tights/leggings – Your cycling shorts should be reinforced with padding if you are going long distances.
 Some clever bike shorts have a removable pad – so you can opt in or out to suit your day in the saddle.
 Ladies, I have the cutest bike skort (by Terry – thank you to my friend Mary) that looks like a little black skirt, but has padded bike shorts underneath – without the adult diaper butt look.
+I also have a pair of padded undies I can wear under leggings for big rides.

 Tops and shirts – A long and a short sleeve tech shirt, with a zip if you like to vent, sun protection and moisture-wicking fabric, which wash and dry overnight for the next bike day.
 A vest or mid-layer is good if you anticipate cooler weather.
+A windbreaker/rain shell, light and rollable, is ideal.
+Mine has it own packing pouch that’s super compact.

 Socks (2 pair) quality construction with wicking, merino wool – like Smart Wool.

-Tide Travel Packets or Breezio Laundry Strips are perfect for washing your undies, socks, tops in a hotel sink overnight.
+Tide Travel Packets or Breezio Laundry Strips are perfect for washing your undies, socks, tops, in a hotel sink overnight.
 These can also be used in a washing machine when available.

 Sunglasses – are essential to cut the glare, and protect your eyes from bugs and road debris.